GlebAminov/BH_PolyLog/Comments.md

 9. Inside "n=...,l=...,s=..." subfolders, the following output files are present: "cSubn_l_s" (or "cSoln_l_s"), "\muaSubn_l_s" (or "\muaSoln_l_s"), "WFN4zln_l_s", "WFN4zrn_l_s", "HeunWFLn_l_s", and "HeunWFRn_l_s".
 The first file, "cSubn_l_s" (or "cSoln_l_s"), contains the results for the integration constants.
 The second file, "\muaSubn_l_s" (or "\muaSoln_l_s"), contains the results obtained from the continuity condition.
 In the "WFN4zln_l_s" and "WFN4zrn_l_s" files, one can find the coefficients in the "q" expansion of the SW wave functions in the left and right regions, respectively.
 In the "HeunWFLn_l_s" and "HeunWFRn_l_s" files, one can find the coefficients in the "t" expansion of the Heun wave functions in the left and right regions, respectively.

+10. In the folder "Robin General m" there are the following files: "WFL_Robin", "WFM_Robin", and "WFR_Robin" contain the expansion in \alpha=1/R_h of the wave functions in the left, middle, and right regions, respectively; "Robin_QNM" contains the results for the coefficients \omega_k of the QNM frequencies; "Robin_QNM_hydro" contains the results for the coefficients \mathfrak{w}_k of the QNM frequencies in hydrodynamic limit; "crSub_7" contains the results for the integration constants in the right region; "\omegaSol_7" contains not simplified results for the QNM frequencies.

-10. To compute relevant values of multiple polylogarithms at higher weights, we use Maple 2022.2.
+11. To compute relevant values of multiple polylogarithms at higher weights, we use Maple 2022.2.